 Sesamoids are two very small bone structure (each about the size of a pea) found on the underside of the front part of the foot (forefoot) near the big toe.

-The sesamoids act like pulleys and provide a smooth surface and act as a smooth canal for the tendons in the big toe to slide and transmit muscle forces.
+The sesamoids act like pulleys, providing a smooth surface and acting as a smooth canal for the tendons in the big toe to slide and transmit muscle forces.
 It also assists with weight bearing and helps elevate the bones of the big toe.
-This makes the sesamoids as a fulcrum during walking (especially during the toe-off phase of the gait cycle).
+The sesamoids serve as a fulcrum during walking, especially during the toe-off phase of the gait cycle.

-Although generally, an x-ray would be able to show and confirm the diagnosis in cases of bone fracture.
-However, it is difficult to diagnose sesamoids fracture on x-ray due to the small size.
+Typically, an x-ray is able to show and confirm the diagnosis in cases of bone fracture.
+However, sesamoid fractures can be hard to diagnose with x-rays due to their small size.
 A bone scan may be suggested for an accurate diagnosis and to determine the severity of the condition.

-The usual home remedy for temporary pain relief associated with sesamoiditis includes rest, ice compression and cushioning the sole of the big toe.
+The usual home remedies for temporary pain relief associated with sesamoiditis include rest, ice compression and cushioning the sole of the big toe.
 Medications to relieve pain may also ease the pain temporarily.

-Whilst surgery may usually be needed when left untreated for so long.
-However, a foot pain specialist, also known as a podiatrist, will usually recommend non-invasive conservative management to relieve pain and prevent the condition from worsening over time.
+If left untreated, surgery may be necessary to treat your sesamoid condition.
+To avoid this outcome, consult a foot pain specialist, such as a podiatrist, who will usually recommend non-invasive conservative management to relieve pain and prevent the condition from worsening.

-At East Coast Podiatry Clinic Singapore, the podiatrists will usually offer thorough biomechanical and musculoskeletal assessments of the lower limb to confirm the diagnosis.
-Once a diagnosis is confirmed, your treatment plan will be discussed accordingly to avoid complications such as disability of the foot and affected quality of life.
+At East Coast Podiatry, our podiatrists will perform a thorough biomechanical and musculoskeletal assessment of the lower limb to generate a diagnosis.
+Once the diagnosis is confirmed, your podiatrist will discuss your personalised treatment plan to avoid complications such as foot disability and reduced quality of life.